 The local franchising industry has evolved into a challenging and highly competitive environment for international franchisors seeking local partners.
-Market size during 2019 was approximately US$6.6 billion, with an annual growth rate of approximately 10 percent.
+Pre- pandemic the market size during 2019 was approximately $6.6 billion, with an annual growth rate of approximately 10 percent.
+There has been no growth during 2020 and 2021 during the COVID-19 pandemic.
 Currently, 90 percent of local franchises are of Argentine origin and approximately 10 percent are of international ownership.
 The low level of foreign peneration in the sector is in part due to strict regulations for transfer of funds.
 After decades of unregulated expansion, the Civil and Commercial Code of the Nation (CCCN) came into force in 2015 and established a legal framework for franchising agreements.
 The CCCN covers franchise agreements in Chapter 19, Articles 1,512 through 1,524.

 There are approximately 400 franchise brands in the market.
 The most popular sectors for international franchisors are fast food, foreign language training, dry cleaning, hotels, and rental car services.
 Starbucks entered the Argentine market in 2008, opening 136 stores since its arrival.
 Other significant U.S. market players include Kodak Express, McDonald’s, Burger King, Wendy’s, Cartridge World, Kentucky Fried Chicken, and Subway.
 Real estate franchises have also entered the market, including Re-Max, Keller-Williams, Coldwell Banker, and Century 21.